 Fiona just before starting a 30 mile training run on August 14th 2011

 Some Marathon Results

-- 1st Place in Rovaniemi (Finland) - Course Record
+- 1st place Santa Claus Marathon 2010 (Finland) Course Record